joselimajr/SpotiDownloader/README.md

 - No Spotify account required

 > [!IMPORTANT]
 > Due to updates in the API, a token is required periodically.
+It seems that the token expiration period is around 10 minutes.
 Follow the steps below to obtain the token.

 ## Obtaining Tokens Manually